Last Updated on November 8, 2022 by Michelle Ball

-- Parents may want to ask other parents to find out if they saw anything happening to the student, but extreme caution should be used to ensure nothing negative about the teacher or staff member is spread.
+- Parents may want to discretely ask other parents to find out if they saw anything happening in teh classroom, or to the student, but extreme caution should be used to ensure nothing negative about the teacher or staff member is spread.

-- Report the student bullying and harassment via the school’s bullying complaint process, which they legally must have in place.
+- Report the student bullying and harassment via the school’s bullying complaint process, which schools legally must have in place.
 [Any student bullying allegations should be factual]

-- Before filing in #7, parents may also want to consider an Office for Civil Rights (OCR) complaint if discrimination is being alleged (an OCR complaint may be prohibited if a school complaint is filed)
+- Before filing, parents may also want to consider an Office for Civil Rights (OCR) complaint if discrimination is being alleged (an OCR complaint may be prohibited if a school complaint is filed first)

-- If not satisfied at #7, pursue all the bullying steps in the school or school district policy
+- Pursue all the bullying steps in the school or school district policy

 - File a personnel complaint on the person who bullied.